 On campus and online

-During 2022-23, Saturday Study events will take place in the Lecture Theatre at Vernon Square; they will also be recorded, and a recording of the lectures only will be made available online from the following Monday for the duration of six days.
-Saturday Study aims to be as accessible as possible, and offers concessions to recipients of Universal or Pension Credit and to full-time students.
+Saturday Study events take in the Lecture Theatre at Vernon Square; they will also be recorded and made available online from the following Monday.
+Saturday Study aims to be as accessible as possible and offers concessions to recipients of Universal or Pension Credit and to full-time students.
 Companions of disabled participants are given free access.
+Refreshments and entry to The Courtauld Gallery are included in the course fee for on-campus attendees.

 On campus at Vernon Square